eMedicine Specialties > Pediatrics: Genetics and Metabolic Disease > Genetics

 Mortality/Morbidity

-Newborns with thanatophoric dysplasia are stillborn or die shortly after birth.
-Death in the neonatal period is due to severe respiratory insufficiency from reduced thoracic capacity and hypoplastic lungs or respiratory failure due to brainstem compression.
-Very rare reports of survival into early childhood have been cited.
+Newborns with TD are frequently stillborn or die shortly after birth.
+Death can occur within 48 hours and is due to severe respiratory insufficiency from a reduced thoracic capacity and hypoplastic lungs and/or respiratory failure due to brain stem compression.

 Sex